10 Best Banks for Small Business in California 2023

 Most banks will directly tell you on their website or during the online application process if you might need to visit a bank location instead.

-4. Read Customer Reviews.
+4. Read customer reviews

 Frequently Asked Questions (FAQs)

 Every business should have at least a business checking account.
 If you want to earn interest on your reserve funds, consider a business savings, money market account, or business certificate of deposit.
-As your business grows, you may need multiple accounts in multiple banks to ensure your company’s funds are adequately insured with the FDIC.
+As your business grows, you may need multiple accounts in several banks to ensure your company’s funds are adequately insured with the FDIC.

 You should always consider a local bank for your small business, especially if you already have a personal relationship with that bank.
 You are more likely to get one-on-one attention, interest rate discounts, and other perks by opening an account with a local bank.